-The MakMax Velarium Variable Shade System at St Margaret’s allows the 4 sets of fabric panels to operated with push-button controls.
+The MakMax Velarium Variable Shade System at St Margaret’s allows the 4 sets of fabric shade panels to be operated with push-button controls.
 They can be manipulated as a whole or in individual sections, allowing for different parts of the pool area to be covered or open to the sky.

 With safety at the forefront of design for MakMax’s education sector projects, the St Margaret’s pool roof has been engineered to withstand wind gusts of up to 125km/hr while closed, however it features a fail-safe function of automatically retracting when wind speeds rise about 27km/hr, protecting the fabric and the cabling.